Words and terms used in the world of From The Waters.

 A very rare and expensive flowering plant.

-The skill velures use in order to locate and capture a human soul.
+The skill that velures use in order to locate and capture a human soul.

-A Doufrillian port capital city known for its market.
+The capital city of Doufrill.
+A port known for its market.

-A group of tropical islands in the continent of Barteid.
-Ruled over by a royal family.
+A group of tropical islands in the continent of Barteid that are ruled over by a royal family.
 Citizens are known as Luvazgosians.

 Serious medical condition. []